kriserickson/aging-coder/src/posts/2025-11-30-looking-at-react-native-in-2025.md

 The debugging story is not perfect, but it’s years ahead of what it was in 2018.
 - The JavaScript debugger works pretty well now for the common case of stepping through app logic.
 - Breakpoints, call stacks, and basic inspection are good enough that you don’t dread wiring it up.
-- The Network tab is still labeled “unstable,” and it earns that label — I never saw a network call in it.
+- The Network tab is still labeled "unstable," and it earns that label.
+I never saw a network call in it.
 - The components tab is a bit overwhelming to navigate due to the deeply nested component hierarchy.
 I don't really know what could be done here except being able to mark sections of components as Black Box to be ignored.

 It’s not as smooth as debugging a web React app in Chrome, but it’s far better than the “hope and console.log” era.